 In 2009, Leonard Peltier’s petition for release on parole was denied by the US Parole Commission.
 In fact, the Commission has repeatedly denied parole on the grounds that Leonard did not accept criminal responsibility for the murders of the two FBI agents.
 This is despite the fact that, after one such hearing, the Commission acknowledged that, “the prosecution has conceded the lack of any direct evidence that you personally participated in the executions of two FBI agents.”

-Today, Leonard is 71 years old.
-He suffers from diabetes, and was recently diagnosed with an abdominal aortic aneurysm.
+Today, Leonard is 74 years old.
+He suffers from diabetes and was diagnosed with an abdominal aortic aneurysm.
 Amnesty understands that he is not eligible for consideration for parole again until 2024.
 Given that all available legal remedies have been exhausted and that that Leonard Peltier has now spent over 40 years in prison and is in poor health, Amnesty believes that the US authorities should order Leonard Peltier’s release from prison on humanitarian grounds and in the interests of justice.

 Leonard Peltier was a leading member of the American Indian Movement (AIM), an organization which seeks to promote and uphold Native American Indian rights.
 On 26 June 1975, during a confrontation involving AIM members on the Pine Ridge Indian reservation in South Dakota, FBI agents Ronald Williams and Jack Coler were shot dead.
 Leonard Peltier was convicted of their murders in 1977 and sentenced to two consecutive life sentences.
 Leonard Peltier does not deny that he was present during the incident.
 However, he has always denied killing the agents as was alleged by the prosecution at his trial.